SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/dplyr.md

 ### Filter

 The `cbp` table includes character `NAICS` column for industry codes.
 NAICS codes can have up to 6 digits.
 As digits increase, the industry code becomes more specific.
 Of the 2 million observations, lets see how many observations are left when we keep only the 2-digit NAICS codes, representing high-level, broad sectors of the economy.
+{:.notes}

 We will use the `filter` command to only include rows where the NAICS code is 2 digits long.

 Empty digits are coded as "-"; we only include NAICS codes with 4 dashes using the `grepl` command to find these rows.
 The filtered data is saved as `cbp2`.
 {:.notes}